 The World Wide Web invented by Tim Berners-Lee.

-Stannah Stairlifts opens subsidiaries in the USA and Holland and produces its 100,000th stairlift.
-The division also wins its second Queen’s Award for Export Achievement.
+Stannah Stairlifts opened subsidiaries in the USA and Holland and produced its 100,000th stairlift.
+The division also won a further two Queen’s Awards for Export Achievement.

 Brian's son Jon Stannah introduces escalators and moving walkways to their product portfolio and their lift service division wins the contract to maintain all Network Rail lifts in the UK.

 In 2011 Stannah welcomed HRH the Prince of Wales to Stannah on the occasion of the manufacture of their 500,000th stairlift production.